NATO expels 8 from Russian mission as 'intelligence officers' | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-NATO says some members of Russia's mission to the miltary alliance are really undeclared intelligence officers and has banned them.
+NATO says some members of Russia's mission to the military alliance are really undeclared intelligence officers and has banned them.
 The move could prompt Moscow's ire.

 NATO on Wednesday expelled eight members of Russia's mission to the military alliance on the grounds that they were in fact working secretly as spies.